effector/effector/docs/conventions/best-practices.md

 ## File Structure

-Any business logic could be split by domains.
-You should create a folder for each domain in `/models` directory.
+Any business logic could be split by models.
+You should create a folder for each model by its scope of responsibility in `/models` directory.

 Every domain consists of public interface and initialization file.
 So, public interface is `index.js` and initialization file is `init.js`.
 If you feel that your store declarations take up a lot of space then create an extra `state.js` for them.
 It would be public interface for domain stores.

 Init file exports nothing, it only imports events, stores from different models.
 This is a place where you initialize your effects, to keep other modules pure.
 Just after that, you start buildling the dataflow of the model (connecting Units aka `forward`, `sample`, `guard`, `merge`, `split`)
-Init files as well could contain imports from another domains to deal with cross-domain business-logic.
+Init files as well could contain imports from another models to deal with cross-model business-logic.

 ```js title="users/init.js"
 import {forward} from 'effector'